-The reason why people join and what they like about Freemasonry vary from person to person.
+The reason why people join and what they like about Freemasonry varies from person to person.
 You will have your own reasons, but the following are taken from a sample of new members:

 Quest for knowledge – because they are intrigued about the history and mysteries held within Freemasonry

-Charity – because they feel it is a conduit to ‘put back into society’, through Masonic charity giving
+Charity – it provides a platform for ‘putting back into society’, through Masonic charity giving

-Brotherhood – because it is a leveller, meaning you meet (and indeed become friends with) a broad spectrum of people – from Chairman of large companies to dustmen, people that live on your estate to foreign nationals, people from 21 to 90+ years of age – essentially, a very extensive male demographic.
+Brotherhood – you meet (and indeed become friends with) a broad spectrum of people – from Chairman of large companies to dustmen, people that live on your estate to foreign nationals, people of all ages from 21 up to 90+ – essentially, a very extensive male demographic.
 Simply by mixing with people from different walks of life helps to broaden the mind

 Self Improvement – to become a better person

-Learning – networking, learning from peers and mentors and learning from practising ritual (if you hold office) and after dinner speech-making (watching others and on occasion making a simple speech)
+Learning – networking, learning from peers and mentors, and learning through practising ritual and after dinner speech-making (watching others and on occasion making a simple speech)

 Unusual – because there is nothing quite like it in life

-Achievement – progressing through office to Worshipful Master.
+Achievement – progressing through various offices up to Worshipful Master.

 Before you join Freemasonry Please consider the following: